PureVita Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.

 The seventh ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 After the natural duck flavor, we find alfalfa, a flowering member of the pea family.
-Although alfalfa is more commonly associated with cattle feeds, it can still provide healthy nutrients to a dog food.
+Although alfalfa is more commonly associated with cattle feeds, it can still provide healthy nutrients to any dog food.

 From here, the list goes on to include a number of other items.